kherron13/330_project3/SRS.md

 ### 2.2 Product Functions

-The main tasks the system will perform are to:
+The main tasks the system will perform are:

 o   Due dates reminder